Philippe Senderos: Personal life

-Senderos is a child of Serbian (Zorica Novković) and Spanish (Julián Senderos) immigrants.
+Philippe Senderos is a son of Serbian Orthodox (Zorica Novković) mother and Spanish Catholic (Julián Senderos) father.
+His brother Julien was a professional basketball player until 2011.
 On 20 July 2009, Senderos married Sara, an English woman of Iranian descent.
-Senderos speaks seven languages: English, French, Serbian, Spanish, German and Italian.
-In 2012, Senderos was the victim of fake news from Turkey and Iran claiming that he had converted to Islam; he responded "That's not true.
+Senderos speaks seven languages: English, French, Serbian, Spanish, German, Italian and Persian.

+In 2012, Senderos was the victim of issued fake news from Turkey and Iran claiming that he had converted to Islam; he responded "That's not true.
 And I don't know where these rumours could have come from.
 I did a photo once [the one used by the websites] but that's all".
-His brother Julien was a professional basketball player until 2011.